khakhalin/Dynamic-clamp-2018/Data_key.md

   * 3\.
 Sound: sound clicks + gray background
   * 4\.
 Sync: visual flashes, paired with sound clicks
   * 5\.
 Async: visual flashes (provided without sound), and clicks provided exactly in-between two flashes
   * 6\.
-SlowC: Crashes, but delivered less frequently ----------- TODO, CHECK THIS
+SlowC: Crashes, but delivered NOT once every second, as in groups 1-5, but once every 3 seconds.
+These cells were not included in the final analysis.
   * 7\.
-SlowF: Flashes, but delivered less frequently ----------- TODO, CHECK THIS
+SlowF: Flashes, but delivered NOT once every second, as in gropu 2, but once every 3 seconds.
+These cells were not included in the final analysis.
   * 8\.
-Naive: cells that went through no conditioning; essentially, an incorrect control group; not included in final analysis
+Naive: cells that went through no conditioning; essentially, an incorrect control group.
+These cells were not included in the final analysis.
 * stage - tadpole stage.
 48 for stage 48; 49 for young stage 49; 50 for older, larger stage 49 (even though they would still be classified as stage 50, according to Nieuwkoop and Faber, 1994)

 Cell basic properties: